bitcoin-computer/docs/Advanced-Examples/wallet.md

 There is one abstraction of the code ab

 !!!
-The "More Examples" Section is under construction.
+The "Advanced Examples" Section is are a work in progress.
+We are using the examples in this section to determine the final syntax and semantics for the Bitcoin Computer.
 !!!